Mimetis/Dotmim.Sync/docs/Errors.rst

 Errors can happens during a synchronization process.

-By default, if an error occurs, the synchronization process is stopped and the transaction is rollbacked.
+By default, if an error occurs, the synchronization process is stopped and the transaction is rolled back.

 .. note:: The Error Resolution can be different on each side.